-CERTIFICATION PURSUANT TO 18 U.S.C.
+CERTIFICATION OF PRINCIPAL EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of DFP Healthcare Acquisitions Corp. (the "Company") on Form 10-Q for the quarter ended September 30, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Christopher Wolfe, Chief Financial Officer and Secretary of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:
+In connection with the Quarterly Report of DFP Healthcare Acquisitions Corp. (the "Registrant") on Form 10-Q for the quarter ended March 31, 20201 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, in the capacity and on the date indicated below, pursuant to 18 U.S.C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-(1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.

 /s/ Christopher Wolfe

-Name: Christopher Wolfe
+Christopher Wolfe

-Title: Chief Financial Officer and Secretary (Principal Financial and Accounting Officer)
+Chief Financial Officer

+(Principal Financial and Accounting Officer)